 The glorious region of Tuscany is a picture-postcard destination in northwest Italy.
 It’s easy to see why great artists and visionaries such as Da Vinci, Michelangelo, and Galileo made Tuscany the birthplace of the Renaissance.
 Several towns and cities are designated UNESCO World Heritage Sites and superb photo opportunities are available at every corner.
 But some of the best things to do in Tuscany are just being present and soaking in your surroundings.
 Discover local traditions, sample mouth-watering Tuscan cuisine, and sip aromatic Chianti wines.
 Or go on a Tuscany tour with a local guide and get a deeper insight into the local history and culture.
 Be sure to check out where to stay in Tuscany.
 Our guide on the best ways to visit the Tuscan countryside tells you everything you need to make the journey!

 Tours to the Tuscan Countryside

 By far the best way to visit the Tuscan countryside is by guided tour or package tour of Tuscany.
 There is certainly no shortage of ways to get around Tuscany, but navigating yourself around the countryside can result in lots of wasted time.
 With all the logistics taken care of, you’re able to see the highlights and simply enjoy yourself.
 Tours start from the major towns and cities such as Florence.
-Among the most popular tours of the Tuscan countryside are:

 - Tuscany Sunrise, San Gimignano, Lucca, and Pisa Tour from Florence – wake up to the Tuscan sunrise as you take the scenic route through the Tuscan countryside.
 After stopping for incredible photo opportunities, you’ll spend the day seeing all of Tuscany’s best cities.
 From €99 per person.